karaambaa/nginx-proxy/README.md

 ### Step 4

-You should be able to open `http://X.X.X.X` and see Plex now.
+You should be able to open `http://X.X.X.X` and see Organizr now.